airtlab/A-Dataset-for-Automatic-Violence-Detection-in-Videos/readme.md

 ## Dataset Release Agreement

 The dataset is freely released for research and educational purposes.
+Please cite as
+- M. Bianculli, N. Falcionelli, P. Sernani, S. Tomassini, P. Contardo, M. Lombardi, A.F.
+Dragoni, A dataset for automatic violence detection in videos, Data in Brief 33 (2020). doi:10.1016/j.dib.2020.106587.

+Bibtex entry:

+	 @article{Bianculli2020,
+	  title = "A dataset for automatic violence detection in videos", journal = "Data in Brief",
+	  volume = "33",
+	  eid = "106587",
+	  year = "2020",
+	  doi = "doi:10.1016/j.dib.2020.106587",
+	  author = "Miriana Bianculli and Nicola Falcionelli and Paolo Sernani and Selene Tomassini and Paolo Contardo and Mara Lombardi and Aldo Franco Dragoni", }

+The paper is open access and available here <https://www.sciencedirect.com/science/article/pii/S2352340920314682>.